magento/devdocs/src/guides/v2.3/extension-dev-guide/security/ssrf.md

 For example, calling the PHP `file_get_contents('http://internal-service/mess-my-store')` method with a malicious URL that is subsequently used by the application will achieve this.

-Another example would be an integration with a 3rd-party tax info provider service.
-We want to display accurate tax info during checkout, but keeping tax DB ourselves is too much of a responsibility.
-We decide to rely on a 3rd-party service.
-Admin users now have the ability to set the tax service base URL just in case it changes in the future, or there is a standard tax info API that can be provided by multiple service providers and we want for admin users to be able to choose any.
-Now a malicious Admin user can craft a base URL that will be requested by our application later on and the request is not limited to GET method.
+Another example would be an integration with a 3rd-party service that provides tax information.
+Your module might need to display accurate tax information during checkout, but your company does not specialize in calculating taxes.
+Therefore, your module provides a field in which an Admin user can set the tax service base URL or the path to a standard tax API.
+Now, a malicious Admin user can craft a base URL that will be requested by our application later on, and the request is not using a GET method.

 ## Prevention measures